microsoft/microcode/docs/language.md

 -   **repeat timer** of a time
 -   **variable (A,B,C) changed** to a number

-Each event can be followed by none, one or more parameters, which determines whether or not execution will proceed from the **When** section to the **Do** section, Every event has a default parameter, which is used when no parameter is specified.
+An event tile can be followed by none, one or more parameter tiles which determines whether or not execution will proceed from the **When** section to the **Do** section, Every event has a default parameter, which is used when no parameter is specified.
 The defaults are:

 -   **press**, defaults to `button A`
 -   **release**, defaults to `button A`